Bunny sleeping mask sewing pattern

 The nose will pose a tiny bit of a problem, because it’s so tiny and thus hard to cut out from fabric.
 You just need to use sharp scissors and interface a small portion of that fabric.
 This will give the fabric more stability and will help you cut the nose out easier.
 Also sewing the mouth and the eyes might pose a bit of a problem if you’re not an experienced sewer.
 In this case just hand stitch these parts instead of sewing them with your sewing machine.

-The bunny sleeping mask pattern is available to purchase here or get it free when you join my sewing newsletter!
+The bunny sleeping mask pattern is available to purchase here!

 Bunny sleeping mask